What even the most successful people regret on their deathbed

 Suck It Up, Princess

-For the longest time my own motto in life was “Suck it up, Princess”.
+For a long time, my motto in life was “Suck it up, Princess”.
 Little did I know that I could never change what I was not willing to acknowledge.
-Little did I know that suppressing all that lingering dissatisfaction with my life was what greatly contributed to repeating the same dysfunctional patterns in the first place!
-Also, little did I know that the longer I was avoiding dealing with my unconscious fears and unexplained emotional pain, the bigger blow I would have to deal with later.
-What goes in must come out; that’s why things like a middle-life crisis aren’t that unpredictable after all.
+Little did I know that suppressing all that lingering dissatisfaction with my life was what greatly contributed to repeating the same dysfunctional patterns in the first place.
+Little did I know that the longer I was avoiding dealing with my unconscious fears and unexplained emotional pain, the bigger blow I would have to deal with later.
+What goes in must come out; that’s why things like a midlife crisis aren’t that unpredictable after all.

-Different strokes for different folks, yet the common denominator is this: deep down we are afraid.
-Consciously or unconsciously, we’re afraid to open up and trust again because we think it’s not safe to be vulnerable.
+Different strokes for different folks, yet the common denominator is this: deep down we’re afraid.
+Consciously or unconsciously, we’re afraid to open up and trust again because we think that it’s not safe to be vulnerable.
 Consciously or unconsciously, we don’t want to let go of all those stories in our heads that we bought into so wholeheartedly.
-Consciously or unconsciously, we are afraid of what might happen if we actually reconnect with who we really are and what truly matters to us.
+Consciously or unconsciously, we’re afraid of what might happen if we actually reconnect with who we really are and what truly matters to us.